 I like reading ... magazines because I find them

-Your English friend has sent you some popular magazines from his/her country.
+Portfolio Your English friend has sent you some popular magazines from his/her country.
 Write him/her a letter thanking him/her.
 Use phrases from the Note box and the plan to help you.
-Write in your notebook.
+Keep it in your portfolio.